Hens Not Filling the Egg Basket? Here’s a Few Reasons Why

 When a hen is broody, it means she wants to hatch eggs and raise chicks.
 Some breeds are more broody than others, for instance, Silkies.
 When a hen decides to go broody, there is little you can do to change her mind!
 She’ll stay in her nest and sit on her eggs, other bird’s eggs, or nothing at all!
 Remember, just because you don’t have a rooster, doesn’t mean your hen won’t go broody.
 A hen will become broody and sit on eggs whether they’re fertilized or not.

-The pic above is a broody Silkie, notice how she has a flattened appearance, or looks spreads out.
+The pic below is a broody Silkie, notice how she has a flattened appearance or looks spread out.
 That’s a classic look for a broody hen.
 Unfortunately, she will not lay eggs during this time.
 More Information.

 If you move your birds, add new birds, or anything that has changed their routine, is a good enough reason to take time off from laying eggs.
 Sometimes a predator scare can upset a flock and they’ll stop laying for a week or more.
 Another important factor is your bird’s feed.
 Make sure they’re consuming quality feed, and I don’t mean chicken scratch.
 Protein and calcium are essential.

 Unfortunately, all hens reach the age when they no longer lay eggs.
-Of course there are some that continue to surprise us with an egg well after their productive years.
+Of course, some continue to surprise us with an egg well after their productive years.
 It may surprise you to learn that hens usually only lay eggs until they’re around 3 years old.
 Their first 2 years are the most productive, then, fewer and fewer as time passes.
 Except for those special ladies that don’t agree with that statement, and I’ve had a few!